 Media / Press shall relate to FL’s guidelines regarding contact / interview with the participant along the way.
 The following information will be provided to media / press:

-#1 Dogs: All dogs participating in Finnmarksløpet must be labeled.
+#1 Dogs: All dogs participating in Finnmarksløpet must be chipped.
 In addition, each dog must be labeled with FL tag on the collar along the way during the course.
-Tags are submitted by registration before the race.
+Tags are provided on registration before the race.
 (It is recommended to put the tag on the dog’s collar on the start day)

 #2 Start: In the FL-500, the teams start at 1 minute intervals.
 The draw of the starting number will take place on Thursday before the start of the race.